 We have a large parking area for those Nestlings arriving by car.
 From Tuesday onwards, you will not be permitted to drive down from the car park to the lower areas of the site, due to the main road also being used as our footpath.

-If you are camping in a van or car, you are welcome to park in Free Camping at the top of the hill – you will find this area has the most space for you!
+If you are camping in a van or car, you are welcome to park in Free Camping at the top of the hill – you will find this area has the most space for you, and is the flattest!

-Those bringing Theme Camps will be permitted to drive onsite to drop off materials after Tuesday’s cut-off, but only very slowly, and with someone walking in front to usher errant hippies out of your way.
+Those bringing Theme Camps will be permitted to drive onsite to drop off materials after Tuesday’s cut-off, but only on the path, very slowly, and with someone walking in front to usher errant Nestlings out of your way.

-This year the charge for parking is £10 – you can purchase your parking pass at the same time as your membership, on Quicket.
+This year the charge for parking is £10 – you can purchase your parking pass at the same time as your ticket, on Quicket.
 No pass, no parking!